EBI aims to take data collection, data analytics and data visualization to a new level in the sustainable process industry.

 This project results in a generic and novel digital technology, DOMA, that will be disseminated to practitioners and scientists.
 The industrial case studies illustrate the potential and diversity of the developed methods: for each relevant case study, we co-develop an integration policy and workable visualization methods for data, enabling their workforce to internalize the digital solution.

 Our technology providers will innovate their value propositions and enlarge their customer and knowledge base.
-The industrial users can use the DOMA approaches and insights to improve their efficiency, lower costs and make new steps in their digital process routes.
+The industrial users can use the DOMA approaches and insights to improve their efficiency, lower costs and make new steps in their digital process routes for sustainable process industry.